VADITIM/VADITIM/README.md

 I design emotional trust into digital systems with motion, rhythm, and feedback that speaks.

+-

+> **Function is the floor.
+> Feel is the ceiling.**

+As AI eats traditional development, <ins>*feeling*</ins> is the last frontier.
+Buttons will always work.
+But how many invite interaction?

+I do not build code.
+I build experiences worth touching again.

 ---

 ## // What I Do